FAQ for Tenants

 At The Knowles Company you will receive fully personalized and attentive service.
 We are with you every step of the way to create a quality experience both throughout the booking process and during your stay.
 We have seen that online automated booking systems sometimes lack in consistency, reliability, and personal attention.
 Using our agency ensures that there will be no personal bias, as agents work to serve your interests and can assess whether a home will truly be a good fit for you, giving you pros and cons for each house you are considering.
 With our local knowledge and broad spectrum of homes, we work hard to find the perfect fit.
 Our team serves as the communication stream between tenants and homeowners to relieve the heavy work from the tenant.
 Our professionalism, compassion, and dedication to each tenant has been proven to give satisfaction for many years.

 If the house that I’m interested in is available on the website, am I guaranteed a booking to that house?

 Although we work hard to keep our information up to date, owners occasionally neglect to inform us on changes in availability.
 As well, The Knowles Company lists many properties that do not list exclusively with us.
 As a result, the availability we show online occasionally does not match the correct availability for that property.
 However, we regularly update calendars and information online several times a day, so what information is displayed is the most recent information available to us.

 Can I rent for less than a week?

-Typically, owners won’t book for less than a week unless it’s a last-minute booking or if it falls in the “shoulder” seasons when they might not otherwise find a tenant.
+Owners typically won’t book for less than a week unless it’s a last-minute booking or if it falls in the “shoulder” seasons when they might not otherwise find a longer term tenant.
 During peak season, owners are only considering full week bookings that fall within the traditional Saturday to Saturday, Friday to Friday, or Sunday to Sunday schedule.
 By local ordinance, homes in Bar Harbor cannot book for less than four nights.

 Once I’ve decided on a house, what are the next steps?